-- Ensure that everyone within your club is involved and committed to creating an Inclusive Gymnastics environment - You could consider adding 'Inclusion' as an item on the agenda of staff meetings or committee meetings - Decide as a team what it means for your club to be inclusive

-You could put this into an Inclusive Club Statement - If you're not sure what this is and what yours might look like, check out our ideas on how to word an Inclusive Statement.
+It is important that everyone involved in the running of your club thinks about inclusivity and agrees that it is an important aspect of your club.
+If you hold club committee or staff meetings, consider including Disability Gymnastics as an agenda item to be discussed.
+As a team, perhaps you can agree on what it means for your club to be inclusive, and put this into an Inclusive Club Statement.
+If you're not sure what this is and what yours might look like, check out our ideas on how to word an Inclusive Statement